 No self-respecting collection of Yamaha dirt bikes could be considered complete without at least a couple of these iconic off-roaders among its ranks.
 For years, Yamaha have been one of the most important and competitive manufacturers of off-road motorcycles on the scene, and while many other brands have a strong presence in the segment, the engineers and designers at Yamaha have developed a reputation for outstanding excellence, thanks to their revolutionary designs, engineering prowess, and of course, their impressive performance.

-You could always play it safe and careful by buying a Honda, sure.
+You could always play it safe and careful by buying Honda dirt bikes, sure.
 You could always throw money at the problem and buy yourself an expensive but effective KTM.
 However, if you want the best of both worlds – an economical machine that won’t break the bank, that’s capable of overcoming any obstacle in front of it – then any model from the Yamaha dirt bikes line up will see you through.
 But which models are truly exceptional?
 Before we get into the list, let’s take a stroll through the history of Yamaha dirt bikes: when they first appeared, and why they’re so good.

 The History Of Yamaha Dirt Bikes